linode/apl-docs/blog/2021-04-13-harbor-keycloak-istio.md

 Multi-tenancy is challenging and requires configuration automation to ensure scalability.

-Part of Otomi’s automation is to configure applications, so they are aware of each other.
+Part of Otomi's automation is to configure applications, so they are aware of each other.
 We do it either by using a declarative approach when that is possible, or else by interacting with their (REST) APIs directly.

 We have generated REST API clients based on the open API specification for Harbor and Keycloak.
 You are welcome to use [our factory](https://github.com/redkubes/otomi-clients)